Brainhack-Donostia/brainhack-donostia.github.io/about.md

 <a href="https://www.bcbl.eu/es/conocenos/equipo/carlos-prez-serrano" target="_blank">See webpage</a>

-**Jose Pérez-Navarro**

-PhD student @ BCBL.
-He studies cognitive and language development in bilingual children, using both EEG and behavioral measures to explore neurophysiological correlates of language acquisition.

-<a href="https://www.bcbl.eu/es/conocenos/equipo/jose-prez-navarro" target="_blank">See webpage</a>

 **Ileana Quiñones**

 Postdoctoral researcher @ BCBL.
 Is there a causal link between individual differences in cognitive abilities and the architecture of the human connectome?
 Can the human connectome re-orchestrate the function(s) of its constituent nodes in order to cope with brain lesions?
 Does the malleability of the human connectome represent an adaptive advantage for post-surgery brain recovery processes?
 Her current research attempts to answer these questions using a combination of different non-invasive neuroimaging techniques, such as MRI, fMRI, and DTI.